Higher Education Access Route (HEAR) Applicants

 Numbers of Reduced-Points Places 2017

-The attached table lists the full-time undergraduate programmes at DIT for September 2018 entry, the overall numbers of places available on each programme, and the numbers of HEAR reduced-points places available.
+Click here for a table which lists the full-time undergraduate programmes at DIT for September 2018 entry, the overall numbers of places available on each programme, and the numbers of HEAR reduced-points places available.
 These numbers of available places are subject to change, depending on overall numbers of places available on each programme.